sc-mitton/geist-native-icons/README.md

 ## Install

-`pnpm install geist-icons-native`
+`pnpm install geist-native-icons`

 ## Usage

 ```
-import { Github } from 'geist-icons-native'
+import { Github } from 'geist-native-icons'
 <Github size={36}/>
 ```

 Importing with *
 ```
-import * as Icons from 'geist-icons-native'
+import * as Icons from 'geist-native-icons'
 <Icons.Github/>
 ```